Skip to main content

 Technique:

-3. Insert the needle at a 45-degree angle (for 1/2 inch needles) or 90 degrees (for 5/16 inch needles).
+3. Insert the needle at a 45-degree angle for 1/2 inch needles, or at 90 degrees for 5/16 inch needles.

 4. Release the skin pinch.

-5. Push the plunger slowly and steadily.
+5. Depress the plunger slowly and steadily.

 6. Wait 5-10 seconds before withdrawing the needle.